-Navy: Deployed in 5 "Naval Zones" along the coast, Chile's Navy and reconnaissance) fleet, an airborne early warning fleet, a tanker squadron, 4 transport squadrons and fleets, 2 training squadrons, a transport helicopter, and an air defense regiment.
+Navy: Deployed in 5 "Naval Zones" along the coast, Chile's Navy consists of 19,800 active members and includes a Special consists of 11.050 active members and includes 3 fiahter squadrons. fighter/ground attack ISR squadron. an (intelligence, surveillance, and reconnaissance) fleet. an airborne early warning fleet, a tanker squadron, 4 transport squadrons and 2 fleets. training squadrons, a transport helicopter, and an air defense regiment.
 The Air Force divides into five brigades, with three brigades monitoring Chile's land and sea borders, one covering special operations transport and Antarctic operations, and another responsible for search-and-rescue operations.